 By Anjali Thakkar on Jul 1, 2020 6:03:16 PM

 The documents required for home loan application differ from bank to bank on the basis of your loan scheme and also on the occupation of the applicant.
-The most basic documents required for a home loan are -
+Here is a - list of documents for home loans:

 The loan applicant must provide the income proof with details if he is self-employed or a salaried employee.